 In the world of dental care, there are many different avenues of care and services that you can receive.
-Regular cleanings and check-ups are always an important part of any dental routine.
+Regular cleanings and check-ups are always an important part of any dental routine, right through to your specialised services like dental veneers.

 What are dental implants?